openharmony/docs/en/device-dev/driver/driver-platform-i3c-develop.md

 The I3C module is divided into the following layers:

-- The interface layer provides APIs for opening or closing a controller, transmitting messages, and obtaining and setting controller parameters.
+- Interface layer: provides APIs for opening or closing a controller, transmitting messages, and obtaining and setting controller parameters.
-- The core layer provides the capabilities of binding, initializing, and releasing devices.
+- Core layer: provides the capabilities of binding, initializing, and releasing devices.
-- The adaptation layer implements other functions.
+- Adaptation layer: implements other functions.

  **Figure 1** Unified service mode